Ayushman278/website-1/README.md

 * My Cart items count is added as a feature.

-* My cart can count and display total quantity and total amount.
+* My Cart can count and display total quantity and total amount.

 * Create a Database named "mr_liquid_db" and import the given sql file.